jjlin526/AWS-Services/Architecting-Applications-on-Amazon-EC2.md

 * Do not have to worry about maintaining infrastructure
 * Charged per minute for compute resources you utilize
      * Builds application and creates output artifacts

+### AWS CodeDeploy

+* Managed deployment service for deploying your custom applications
+* Deploys to Amazon EC2, AWS Fargate, AWS Lambda, and on-premise servers
+* Provides dashboard for deployments in the AWS console (track deployments or start new deployments from console)